“The deed of love is the sermon everyone understands” Ernst Christoffel

-By 2008, when we celebrated 100 years of service, CBM had grown into a global organisation, recognised by the World Health Organisation and changing millions of lives each year - but still underpinned by the values of love and service that inspired Ernst Christoffel in 1908.
+By 2008, when CBM celebrated 100 years of service, we had grown into a global organisation, recognised by the World Health Organisation and changing millions of lives each year - but still underpinned by the values of love and service that inspired Ernst Christoffel in 1908.

 Over 100 years of love in action

 From its humble beginnings with the work of Pastor Christoffel, CBM has grown into one of the world’s leading disability and development organisations, working across the developing world and supporting people with all types of disability.

 In 2007, the international CBM movement changed its name from 'Christian Blind Mission' to 'CBM' to reflect the fact that our work extends far beyond blindness.

 In 2010, we celebrated our 10 millionth cataract operation, in Tanzania – 34 years after our first surgery in Afghanistan.

 While supporting health and rehabilitation services remains a key area of our work, in recent years CBM has also recognised the need to go beyond the provision of medical services to promote the inclusion of people with disabilities in all aspects of society, and adopting a human-rights based approach.

 CBM has also been instrumental in promoting disability-inclusive development and played an important role in ensuring that disability was included in the Sustainable Development Goals agreed in 2015.
 Read more about the key principles of our approach to disability and international development.